Michaelcrowderjr1/readme-generator-1/README.md

 Install npm package "inquirer" - ```npm install inquirer```.

-If you will commit back to GitHub, recommend addding a .gitignore file to ignore directories node_modules and .DS_Store.
+If you will commit back to GitHub, recommend adding a .gitignore file to ignore directories node_modules and .DS_Store.

 If you are using Chrome, you may wish to add Markdown Viewer to make it easier to see the Mardown text properly formatted.
 You can obtain at: https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk?hl=en.